About Me

 For the Performance Space:

 I have the privilege of regularly teaching and playing in spaces with beautiful acoustics on several different campuses, such as Bethany Church of Sierra Madre, the Church of Truth in Pasadena, and the Performing Arts Center at St. Margaret's Episcopal School in San Juan Capistrano.
-I appreciate the work of the architects, builders, and maintainers of these halls.
+I appreciate the work of the architects, builders, and maintainers of these halls!

 I am a member of: CPAF (Christian Performing Artist's Fellowship) SAA (Suzuki Association of the Americas) SMAC-LA(Suzuki Music Association of California, Los Angeles Branch) KUSC (our local "classical music" public radio station) AVS (American Viola Society)

 For the Instruments: Claremont Luthier Jim Brown, who made my 2006 viola in a petite, 15 & 1/4 inch size specifically to help me continue to play after lingering muscle injuries from a car accident.
 It is paired with a lightweight Arcus "Sonata" carbon fiber bow.
 I use an anonymous violin passed down from my grandmother, Dixie Blackwelder.
-I often experiment with strings, and various combinations of Warchal, Thomastik, D'Addario, Corelli, Pirastro, Jargar and Larsen strings are all on my current "go-to" list.
+I often experiment with strings, and various combinations of Warchal, Thomastik, D'Addario, Corelli, Pirastro, Jargar and Larsen strings are all on my tried & true "go-to" list.

 For the Accessories: